What Are Prime Factors Of 90

 Conclusion

 Prime factorization, a cornerstone of number theory, not only helps us understand the composition of numbers but also has practical applications in fields like cryptography and computer science.
-From the factor tree method to the Fundamental Theorem of Arithmetic, the principles we've discussed provide a solid foundation for further exploration in mathematics.
+Also, from the factor tree method to the Fundamental Theorem of Arithmetic, the principles we've discussed provide a solid foundation for further exploration in mathematics.
 Now that you've gained a deeper understanding of prime factors, take the next step and try factorizing other numbers.
 Share your findings, ask questions, and let's continue this journey of mathematical discovery together in the comments below!